roddypratt/tallyview/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For Windows, download a pre-built installer
+Download the latest release for a pre-built installer for Mac, Windows or Linux.

-for other platforms, of if you want to tweak the code
+If you want to tweak the code

 1. Clone the repo
 ```sh